rajinder-yadav/tscli/README.md

 This will open a web browser on port 3000, and load the HTML page, `index.html` located in the `src/` sub-folder.

 Any changes made to `index.html` will automatically update and browser on save.
-You don not need to keep hitting _refresh_ on the browser.
+You do not need to keep hitting _refresh_ on the browser.

 The website uses _Browsersync_ to run a local development web-server and keeps all browsers listening to it in sync.
 This means it is possible to have multiple browsers listening to the server.